 SHIP is Statewide

-- supporting new moms so it’s easier for them to breastfeed after they return to work or school
+supporting breastfeeding mothers so it’s easier for them to breastfeed at work and in the community

 SHIP = Local Leadership, Local Partners, and Local Expertise